maelfabien/maelfabien.github.io/_posts/2019-2-2-ElasticCloud.md

 # I. Cloud solution

 The ElasticCloud is a fully managed service for both Kibana and Elasticsearch.
 It allows one-click install and easy upgrades.
 It also gives a nice UI for Elasticsearch clusters.
 The solution is free for a 14 days trial.
-Some customers of Elastic Cloud include Sprint, Verizon, Ebay or Dell.
+Some customers of Elastic Cloud include Sprint, Verizon, eBay or Dell.

 ## 1. Elasticsearch